geomstats/geomstats/docs/contributing/index.rst

 .. _new_contributors:

-Create or choose an issue for New Contributors
+Create or choose an issue for new contributors
 ----------------------------------------------

 New contributors should look for the following tags when looking for issues.
-We strongly recommend that new contributors tackle "easy" issues first: this helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor; besides which, we frequently underestimate how easy an issue is to solve!
+We strongly recommend that new contributors tackle `easy` issues first.
+This helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor; besides which, we frequently underestimate how easy an issue is to solve!